-ChatGPT Toolbox for Researchers: Organize Literature, Methods & Analysis (2026)
+AI Toolbox for Researchers: Organize Literature, Methods & Analysis (2026)

 AI Toolbox (formerly ChatGPT Toolbox) is a Chrome extension that adds folders, full-text search, bulk export, and a prompt library to ChatGPT, built for researchers who generate hundreds of AI conversations across literature reviews, methodology development, data analysis, and grant writing.
 It works with GPT-5.3 Instant, GPT-5.4 Thinking, and GPT-5.4 Pro (the current 2026 ChatGPT lineup).
 The free Basic plan includes 2 folders, 2 pinned chats, 2 saved prompts, up to 5 search results per query, media gallery, and RTL support - enough to test the workflow.
 Premium ($9.99/month or $99 one-time Lifetime) unlocks unlimited folders, unlimited full-text search, bulk export to TXT and JSON, prompt chaining, and cross-device sync.
-ChatGPT Toolbox has 20,000+ active users and a 4.5/5 Chrome Web Store rating.
+AI Toolbox has 25,000+ active users and a 4.5/5 Chrome Web Store rating.

 Academic research in 2026 runs on AI.
 A single systematic literature review can generate 50+ ChatGPT conversations analyzing papers, extracting methods, and synthesizing themes.
 A multi-year dissertation accumulates 500-1,000+ AI-assisted chats.
 ChatGPT's native sidebar is a single chronological list with title-only search - fine for 20 conversations, unusable for the real volume researchers produce.
-This guide shows how to use ChatGPT Toolbox to set up research-grade organization: folder structures for dissertations, grants, and literature reviews, full-text search for finding past methodology notes, bulk export for reproducibility documentation, and prompt libraries for recurring academic tasks.
+This guide shows how to use AI Toolbox to set up research-grade organization: folder structures for dissertations, grants, and literature reviews, full-text search for finding past methodology notes, bulk export for reproducibility documentation, and prompt libraries for recurring academic tasks.

 Why Researchers Need an Organization Layer on ChatGPT